ClementCaton/ALGOSUP_2022_Project_3_A/README.md

 ### Prerequisites

-Download .Net 6.0 or newer
+Download .NET 6.0 or newer

 ## Download

+You can simply download our lastest builds by the NuGet platfom then use these commands

 <br>